Welcome to today's edition of the Rush 24-7 podcast.

 That's my point.

-Oh, absolutely, just not in a higher power, and I don't fault anybody for having faith in a higher power.
+And I don't fault anybody for having faith in a higher power.

-I think it's beautiful if they do good things with it, and tragic if they do bad things with it.
+I think it's beautiful if they do good things with it and tragic if they do bad things with it.

 They're still people.